SpongePowered/SpongeDocs/source/plugin/items/creating.rst

     }

 Creating the basic item is done.
 Now this is a normal diamond sword that we created, but what if we wanted something more interesting?
 What about enchanting and naming our sword?
-We can use :javadoc:`EnchantmentData` to give our sword some enchantments.
+We can use :javadoc:`Keys#APPLIED_ENCHANTMENTS` to give our sword some enchantments.
 The following example will give our sword every enchantment in the game, to level 1000.
-Make sure to include this all before ``return superMegaAwesomeSword;``.

 .. code-block:: java